Burnham Plan of Manila: Updated street system

-The plan aims to modify the old quarter of town while keeping the street arrangement mostly unchanged.
-It emphasizes starting early to avoid rising costs and utilizes the low real estate values in Manila.
-The first step involves establishing new street lines and opening some streets immediately, while others may be opened gradually.
+The plan aimed to modify the old town while keeping most street arrangements intact.
+It emphasized early action to avoid rising costs and recommended starting with new street lines and opening others gradually.

-The plan also addresses the preservation of the old walls surrounding the Intramuros, suggesting that openings be made through the massive projecting bastions for roadways.
-The existing moat is proposed to be filled and leveled to create sunken panels for green spaces.
+The plan also proposed preserving Intramuros’ old walls, creating openings through the bastions for roadways, and filling the moat to create sunken green spaces.

-The outer districts of the city are provided with a street system that avoids north-south or east-west orientation, instead favoring fan-shaped grouping of radiating streets and diagonal arteries for direct communication.
-The plan also suggests wider avenues with park-like connections and ample shade.
-The overall goal is to leave the old city streets untouched, improve the setting of the old walls, and create a street system that ensures sunlight, accessibility, and efficient traffic flow.
-The importance of future needs and the example of Washington, D.C., are highlighted as reasons for the proposed plan's scale and foresight.
+The outer districts of the city were to be provided with a street system that avoids a north-south or east-west orientation, instead favoring a fan-shaped grouping of radiating streets and diagonal arteries for direct communication.
+The plan also suggested wider avenues with park-like connections and ample shade.
+The overall goal was to leave the old city streets untouched, improve the setting of the old walls, and create a street system that ensures sunlight, accessibility, and efficient traffic flow.
+The importance of future needs and the example of Washington, D.C., were highlighted as reasons for the proposed plan's scale and foresight.

 Location of building sites

+The National Museum of Natural History building previously housed the Department of Agriculture and Commerce.

-The Government or National Group, which includes the Capitol Building and Department Buildings, is located on the present Camp Wallace and adjacent land back of Calle Nozelada.
-The buildings are arranged in a hollow square formation, opening westward toward the sea.
-The eastern front of the Capitol faces a semi-circular plaza, which serves as a central hub connecting the street system to all parts of the city, ensuring the Capitol, the symbol of the nation's power and the center of government activities, is easily accessible from all sides.
+The Government or National Group, which was to include the Capitol Building and Department Buildings, would be located on the present Camp Wallace and adjacent land behind Calle Nozelada.
+The buildings were arranged in a hollow square formation, opening westward toward the sea.
+The eastern front of the Capitol would a semi-circular plaza, which would serve as a central hub connecting the street system to all parts of the city, ensuring the Capitol, the symbol of the nation's power and the center of government activities, was easily accessible from all sides.